Calder-Picasso opens at the Musée national Picasso-Paris

 Alexander Calder: Radical Inventor opens at the Montreal Museum of Fine Arts

-Alexander Calder: Radical Inventor is now open at the Montreal Museum of Fine Arts!
+Alexander Calder: Radical Inventor is now on view at the Montreal Museum of Fine Arts!
 The first Canadian retrospective of the artist presents nearly 100 works, many of which are on loan from the Calder Foundation, that portray the scope of his extraordinarily innovative multidisciplinary practice: from his wire sculptures to his paintings, and from his invention of the mobile to his monumental sculptures.
 The exhibition will run through 24 February 2019 before traveling on to the National Gallery of Victoria, Melbourne.

 Alexander Calder: Theater of Encounters opens at Fundación Proa